Financial Assistance Options

 Co-pay Card Assistance

-With the OCREVUS Co-pay Program, eligible patients with commercial insurance could pay as little as $0 per OCREVUS infusion.
+With the OCREVUS Co-pay Program, eligible patients with commercial insurance could pay as little as $0 per OCREVUS or OCREVUS ZUNOVO drug administration.
 Co-pay assistance is provided up to $1,500 per calendar year in the first year and up to $1,000 each calendar year after.

 Your patient may be eligible if they:

-• Are taking OCREVUS for an FDA-approved use
+• Are taking OCREVUS or OCREVUS ZUNOVO for an FDA-approved use

 • Are 18 years of age or older or have a Legally Authorized Person over the age of 18 to manage the program